PaplibaOrg/azure-subvending/README.md

 - ✅ Service connections secured in Azure DevOps
 - ✅ Least privilege role assignments
 - ✅ State files stored in secure Azure Storage backend
-- ✅ Subscription IDs stored in configuration files (can be updated with real IDs)
+- ✅ Subscription IDs can be stored in configuration files or looked up automatically by name

 ## Troubleshooting

 **Issue:** "Insufficient permissions to manage subscription"
 - **Solution:** Verify managed identity has "Subscription Contributor" or "Owner" role on the subscription

-**Issue:** "Subscription not found"
+**Issue:** "Subscription not found" or "Subscription alias not found"
-- **Solution:** Verify subscription_id in JSON file is correct and the subscription exists
+- **Solution:** Verify subscription_id in JSON file is correct (if provided) or ensure subscription with the specified name exists.
+Use `terraform import` to import existing aliases into state.

 **Issue:** "Management group not found"
 - **Solution:** Ensure management group exists before creating subscription